 The cynefin model tries to make the complexity clear.

-PAINTING THE APARTMENT
+PAINTING THE APPARTMENT

-A simple prioritization method is that of Stephen Covey or originally Eisenhower.
+A simple prioritization method is that of Stephen Covey or, originally, Eisenhower.

 Pairprogramming promotes communication within the team and increases the fun factor.